Skip to main content

 Your cells are equipped with specific receptors that act like docking stations for hormones.
 When a hormone molecule binds to its receptor, it initiates a cascade of events inside the cell, influencing everything from energy production to gene expression.
 The consistency of the hormonal signal profoundly affects this process.

 A steady, stable supply of hormones allows cellular receptors to function optimally.
-Conversely, large fluctuations in can lead to a down-regulation of these receptors, where the cell becomes less sensitive to the hormonal message.
+Conversely, large fluctuations in hormone levels can lead to a down-regulation of these receptors, where the cell becomes less sensitive to the hormonal message.
 This can diminish the therapeutic effects of the treatment.

 Therefore, choosing a delivery method that promotes stable hormone concentrations is a strategic decision aimed at supporting healthy cellular function over the long term.
 This approach moves beyond simply alleviating symptoms and works toward restoring the foundational integrity of your body’s biological systems.